 Activities are designed to engage campers, providing opportunities to learn and grow with staff skillfully balancing challenge and support.
 Primary (Grades 1-2) and Junior (Grades 3-5) campers learn and build basic skills in outdoor adventure, nature and creativity.
 Senior (Grades 6-8) campers try more challenging activities such as our hike-in climbing area, longer and more spectacular hikes and advanced paddling skills.

-Campers registered for Base Camp will spend all four nights in their cabins.
+Campers registered for Base Camp will spend all each night in their cabin.
 They will participate in programming that is focused on learning outdoor skills, developing their sense of self-esteem and independence.

 Experiencing Nature